Wheatland Regional Library has a 3D Printer (Makerbot Replicator+) available for use by all patrons!

 Due to the shortcomings of 3D printing technology, it is not uncommon for print jobs to fail or have anomalies.
 You may be asked to make modifications to the 3D design before we print.
 You will not be charged for any failed print jobs.

 You have 2 months to pick up your print, after which it will be recycled.
-We will do our best remind you to pick up your print job.
+We will do our best to remind you to pick up your print job.
 If you cannot pick up your item within this timeframe please contact us to make alternative arrangements.

 You will be able to pick up your print job at your local branch library or at the Central Office in Saskatoon located at 806 Duchess Street.